midas-research/data-free-uats/README.md

 ```

 References:
-Highly inspried by the work by Eric Wallace: https://github.com/Eric-Wallace/universal-triggers
+Highly inspired by the work by Eric Wallace: https://github.com/Eric-Wallace/universal-triggers